vellum-ai/vellum-client-python/CONTRIBUTING.md

 [Poetry](https://python-poetry.org/) is used to manage dependencies, build, and publish the Vellum Python SDKs.
 It manages a virtual environment in the `.venv` directory and allows you to install dependencies in an isolated environment.
 It additionally supports building and publishing to PyPI.

+Use the `poetry env info` command to verify information about the current virtual environment.
+To switch the Python version, use the `poetry env use <python-version>` command.

 ## Development

 Each contribution should be made in its own branch, and accompanied with a test: